jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘You’ll get used to it in time,’ said the Caterpillar; and it put the hookah into its mouth and began smoking again.

-### CHAPTER V. ADVICE FROM A CATERPILLAR 29

 This time Alice waited patiently until it chose to speak again.
 In a minute or two the Caterpillar took the hookah out of its mouth and yawned once or twice and shook itself.
 Then it got down off the mushroom, and crawled away in the grass, merely remarking as it went, ‘One side will make you grow taller and the other side will make you grow shorter.’
-‘One side ofwhat?
-The other side ofwhat?’ thought Alice to herself.
+‘One side of what?
+The other side of what?’ thought Alice to herself.
 ‘Of the mushroom,’ said the Caterpillar, just as if she had asked it aloud; and in another moment it was out of sight.
 Alice remained looking thoughtfully at the mushroom for a minute, trying to